morukutsu/scrolling101/src/scenes/intro03.md

 ## 1. What are the dead zones?
 A dead zone is a small area around the screen position of the character.
-When the character is inside this area, the scrolling will be fixed.
+When the character stays within this area, the scrolling will be fixed.
-The moment the character moves outside the dead zone, the camera will quickly catch-up and follow the character.
+When outside the dead zone, the camera will quickly catch-up and follow the character.

-The dead zone is useful to limit the camera movements and reduce noise.
+A dead zone is an useful tool to limit camera movements.
-In some platforming sections, the player may be focused on some elements very close to the player.
+In many situations, the player is focused on the elements very close to the character sprite.
-In these situations, the player doesn't need to see new parts of the map at the left or right of the screen.
+The player does not necessarily need to see new parts of the map at the sides of the screen.

 ## 2. Theory

 ### a.
 State machine
-From the explanation above, you can guess the implementation is more complex than the previous examples.
+You can guess the implementation is more complex than the previous examples.
-The scrolling function has two states:
+The scrolling function can be broken down in two states:
-- Dead zone: when the character is within the dead zone bounds
+- **Dead zone state**: the character is inside the dead zone (initial state)
-- Catch-up: the character went outside the dead zone and the camera must follow the player
+- **Catch-up state**: the character went outside the dead zone and the camera must start following the player

 ### b.
 Dead Zone
-When inside the dead zone (the initial state), the scrolling is fixed and We must detect when the character leaves the dead zone.
+Inside the dead zone, the scrolling is fixed and the function must detect when the character is leaving the dead zone.
-It is easier to think about the problem using screen coordinates: if the sprite goes too much to the left or the to the right, it's time for the camera to scroll.
+It is easier to think about the problem using screen coordinates: if the sprite goes too far from the screen center, the camera will start following the player.
-When transitioning from the Dead Zone state to the Catch-Up state, the scrolling will be a bit off center.
+When transitioning from the **dead zone state** to the **catch-up state**, the scrolling will be a bit off center.
 The next state job is to follow the character using our standard scrolling function and to slowly reduce the "off center offset", catching up the character position.

 ### c.
 Catch-Up
-Catching up is analogous to a camera man trying to follow someone who starts running: at first the person will not be a the center of the screen.
+Catching up is analogous to a camera man trying to follow someone who starts running: at first the person will not appear really centered.
-But when the camera man managed to accommodate for the speed of the person, he will follow him perfectly.
+But when the camera man manages to accommodate for the speed of the runner, he will follow him perfectly.

-This function computes the scrolling position and reduces the off center offset by a constant amount every frame until it is zero.
+This function computes the scrolling position and reduces the off center offset by a constant amount every frame until it reaches zero.
 When the character stops moving, the state machine goes back to the dead zone state.

 ## 3. The code
-Here is an implementation for an horizontal dead zone:
+Here is an implementation of a horizontal dead zone:

 ```js
 const STATE_DEAD_ZONE   = 0;